 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GX1 does not offer wifi capability.
+In contrast, the GX1 does not provide wifi capability.

 Both the GX1 and the GX7 have been discontinued, but can regularly be found used on ebay.
 The GX1 was replaced by the Panasonic GX7, while the GX7 was followed by the Panasonic GX85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX1 Manual (free pdf) or the online Panasonic GX7 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic GX1 and the Panasonic GX7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.